DanFessler/react-dockable/README.md

 ```

 > 💡 Always remember to increase the version argument whenever you make changes to the View children as loading a layout with stale IDs will cause your app to crash

+## License

+This project is free to use for non-commercial purposes.
+If a commercial license is needed, become a Github Sponsor at the minimum $10 tier.
+Enterprise licenses are also available.
+[LICENSE.md](./LICENSE.md) for more details